akshay9594/Artifact-SubSubAnalysis/README.md

 - The master script generates the following:

 1. Execution time and Speedup Reports for each benchmark and each experiment
-   - The reports are placed in the *Reports* directory for each experiment.
+   - The result reports for each experiment are placed in the *Reports* directory.
    - The reports show the average execution times of the baseline and optimized codes and the calculated average speedups.